cisagov/cool-accounts/provisionaccount-role-tf-module/README.md

-This subdirectory contains Terraform code to perform the initial provisioning of a COOL AWS account and get it in a state where it can be furthered provisioned using IAM user credentials from the users account.
+This subdirectory contains Terraform code to perform the initial provisioning of a COOL AWS account and get it in a state where it can be further provisioned using IAM user credentials from the users account.

 This module creates an IAM role that allows sufficient permissions to